faisal3389/template-browser-extension/README.md

 - Icons
 - Ability to edit url and text that will then format the links accordingly
 - Add multiple links to a list to copy all together
+- About button with instructions and links to github